petems/petems-hiera_vault/README.md

 `token`: The token to authenticate with Vault, also read as `ENV["VAULT_TOKEN"]` or a full path to the file with the token (eg. `/etc/vault_token.txt`).
 When bootstrapping, you can set this token as `IGNORE-VAULT` and the backend will be stubbed, which can be useful when bootstrapping.

+`cache_for`: How long to cache a given key in seconds.
+If not present the response will never be cached.

 `confine_to_keys:`: Only use this backend if the key matches one of the regexes in the array, to avoid constantly reaching out to Vault for every parameter lookup

 ```yaml